Westford Republican Town Committee Gunars Zagars Freedom Scholarship

 Date(s) Activity Principle Reference Person & Phone

 - Submit a typed essay in 12 point font from 300-400 words in length explaining what freedom means to you and why you deserve this award.

 About Gunars Zagars

 Gunars Zagars’s pursuit of freedom, first with his family, and later for whole oppressed nations, exemplifies what our Freedom Scholarship represents.
-Gunars Zagars (1935-2018) was a faithful member of the Westford Republican Town Committee for over 34 years and was active in many local volunteer organizations such as The Middlesex Club.
+Gunars Zagars (1935-2018) was a faithful member of the Westford Republican Town Committee for over 34 years and was active in many local volunteer organizations including The Middlesex Club.
 He participated in almost every Westford Town Meeting for over 38 years (since 1973).
 He was married to his wife Norma for 53 years.

 Gunars was born in Latvia in 1935.
 Four years later the U.S.S.R. invaded and annexed his home country.
 In 1944, when Gunars was 9 years old, he and his family escaped the Soviet communist occupation of Latvia as did thousands of Latvians during WWII.
 After living in Germany and Czechoslovakia, his family came to the U.S. in 1946.
 In those days, the Quaker community in Pennsylvania sponsored refugee families with housing and food until they could find jobs.
 Refugees later reimbursed their expenses.